 was longing to see Benjamin, his younger brother, so he worked out a plan to

 make his brothers bring Benjamin with them the next time they came for food.

-to Joseph for this grain.
-But, after filling their sacks with grain,
+of grain for each brother But, after filling their sacks with grain,

 Joseph told his servant to put their money back in their sacks with the grain,